Luigi's Mansion 2 HD Once Again Tops the French Charts

 Mario Kart 8 Deluxe (NS) remained in second place and Super Mario Bros.
 Wonder (NS) remained in third place.
-Princess Peach: Showtime!
-(NS) is up one spot to fourth place, while Animal Crossing: New Horizons (NS) dropped one spot to fifth place.
+Hogwarts Legacy (NS) and The Legend of Zelda: Tears of the Kingdom (NS) have re-entered the top five in fourth and fifth places, respectively.

 Top sellers per system were as follows: